 Chicago Bears trade up in Round 2 for tackle Teven Jenkins

 LAKE FOREST, Ill.
-(AP) — The Chicago Bears are in a trading mood: They moved up in the second round of the NFL draft Friday night to take Oklahoma State right tackle Teven Jenkins with the 39th overall pick.
+(AP) — In a trading mood for a second straight night, the Chicago Bears moved up in the second round of the NFL draft Friday to take Oklahoma State right tackle Teven Jenkins with the 39th overall pick.

-The Bears had traded up to select quarterback Justin Fields in the first round and this time traded up with Carolina to pick one of the nation’s higher-ranted run blockers.
+The Bears traded up to select quarterback Justin Fields in the first round and this time moved up with Carolina to pick one of the nation’s higher-rated run blockers, a tackle known for edgy play.

-The Bears traded away their second-round pick at No. 52, the 83rd pick in Round 3 and their first pick in the fifth round (No. 204) while obtaining Carolina’s round two pick and a fourth-round slot (No. 151).
+To get the 6-foot-6, 317-pound Jenkins, the Bears traded away their second-round pick at No. 52, the 83rd pick in Round 3 and their first pick in the sixth round (No. 204) while obtaining Carolina’s round two pick and a fifth-round slot (No. 151).

 More AP NFL: https://apnews.com/NFL and https://twitter.com/AP_NFL